ss_blog_claim=b347591eeca390788e389b6e8cfa5538

 This is the best trail for those who wanted a shorter hike and less climb.

-Because of the boulders littering in the slopes of Mt Woodson, this is a popular place for rock climbing.
+Because of more boulders littering in this side of Mt Woodson, this trail is more popular for rock climbers.

 Yucca Flower and Boulders ( can you find the little girl rock climbing?)